 Use mulch to help with water retention, to prevent splash back that can cause disease, and to keep weeds down around the tomatoes.

-The Azoychka plant will grow to about four feet (1.2 meters) tall.
-Space multiple plants about 24 to 36 inches (60 to 90 cm.) apart.
+The Azoychka plant will grow to about 4 feet (1 m.) tall.
+Space multiple plants about 24 to 36 inches (61-91 cm.) apart.
 Like other heirlooms, these tend to have natural resistance to diseases, but it is still important to watch out for early signs of any infections or pests.

 Azoychka is a fun heirloom to try, but it isn’t common.
 Look for seeds at exchanges or search online for them.